redis-developer/redis-om-spring-skeleton-app/README.md

 ### 🧭Interact with the API

-You can interact with the API either directly through the [Swagger interface](http://localhost:8080/swagger-ui/).
+You can interact with the API directly with CURL or through the [Swagger interface](http://localhost:8080/swagger-ui/).